Aleksandar Stanković (footballer, born 2005)

-Aleksandar Stanković (Александар Станковић, /sr/; born 3 August 2005) is a Serbian professional footballer who plays as a defensive midfielder or centre-back for Belgian Pro League club Club Brugge and the Serbia national team.
+Aleksandar Stanković (Александар Станковић, /sr/; born 3 August 2005) is a professional footballer who plays as a defensive midfielder for club Inter Milan.
+Born in Italy, he plays for the Serbia national team.
 He is a son of former Inter Milan and Serbian international footballer Dejan Stanković.

 Club career

 Inter Milan

-Stanković made his debut in the Inter Milan first team match day squad, being named on the substitute bench for Inter on 1 October 2022, for a Serie A match against Roma at the San Siro.
-He was part of the match day squad, but an unused substitute, as Inter won the 2022–23 Coppa Italia title with a 2- 1 victory over Fiorentina.
+On 1 October 2022, Stanković made his debut in the Inter Milan first team match day squad, being named on the substitute bench in Serie A match against Roma at the San Siro.
+He was part of the match day squad, but an unused substitute, as Inter won the 2022–23 Coppa Italia title with a 2–1 victory over Fiorentina.

 Loan to Luzern

 On 3 July 2024, Stanković joined Swiss Super League club Luzern on a season-long loan, with an option to buy and a buyback clause in favour of Inter.
+The same on 26 October, he scored his first goal in a 3–2 defeat against Yverdon Sport.

 Club Brugge

 On 24 July 2025, Stanković officially joined Belgian Pro League side Club Brugge, signing a contract until 2029.

-Inter Milan maintain a buyback option to sign Stanković for €22m in 2026 and €25m in 2027.
+Inter Milan maintained a buyback option to sign Stanković for €22m in 2026 and €25m in 2027.
+One month later, on 27 August, he scored his first goal for the club in a 6–0 victory against Rangers in the second leg of the Champions League qualifying play-off round.

+Return to Inter Milan

+On 5 June 2026, Inter Milan exercised their €23 million buy-back clause to re-sign Stanković, who subsequently signed a contract with the club until 2031.

 International career

 In February 2020, Stanković was called up to the Serbia U15 squad.
-Stanković represented Serbia Under 16 and Serbia U17, and captained the youth team for the first time in May 2021.
-He captained the Serbian team that reached the semi-finals of the 2022 UEFA European Under-17 Championship.
-In September 2022, he was called up for the first time, and played as captain, for the Serbia U18 national team in a 1–0 defeat against Italy U18.
+He represented Serbia under-16 and Serbia U17, and became captain of the youth team for the first time in May 2021.
+Stanković served as captain to the Serbian team that reached the semi-finals of the 2022 UEFA European Under-17 Championship.
+He received his first call-up in September 2022 and played as captain for the Serbia U18 national team in a 1–0 defeat against Italy U18.
 Against the same opponent four days later, he scored the first goal in a 2–1 win for his country.

 Style of play

-Whilst he was captaining the Serbia U17 team to the semi-finals of the 2022 UEFA European Under-17 Championship, Stanković was described by the UEFA website as having set-piece delivery that would “be a menace to any opponent” and a “blend of finesse and fight in midfield [which] makes it clear why he wears the captain's armband.”
+Whilst he was captaining the Serbia U17 team to the semi-finals of the 2022 UEFA European Under-17 Championship, Stanković was described by the UEFA website as having set-piece delivery that would "be a menace to any opponent" and "a blend of finesse and fight in midfield [which] makes it clear why he wears the captain's armband".